Brian Faulkner: Early life

-Faulkner was born in Helen's Bay, County Down, Ireland, some 2 months before the creation of Northern Ireland.
+Faulkner was born in Helen's Bay, County Down, Ireland, two months before the creation of Northern Ireland.
 The elder of two sons of James and Nora Faulkner.
 His younger brother was Colonel Sir Dennis Faulkner, CBE VRD UD DL.
 James Faulkner owned the Belfast Collar Company which traded under the name Faulat.
-At that time, Faulat was the largest single purpose shirt manufacturer in the world, employing some 3,000 people.
-He was educated initially at Elm Park preparatory school, Killylea, County Armagh, but at 14 was sent to the Church of Ireland-affiliated St Columba's College at Rathfarnham in Dublin, although Faulkner was Presbyterian.
+At that time, Faulat was the largest single-purpose shirt manufacturer in the world, employing some 3,000 people.

+Brian Faulkner was educated initially at Elm Park preparatory school, Killylea, County Armagh, but at 14 was sent to the Church of Ireland-affiliated St Columba's College at Rathfarnham in Dublin, although Faulkner was Presbyterian.
 Faulkner chose St Columba's, preferring to stay in Ireland rather than go to school in England.
 His best friend at the school was Michael Yeats, son of W. B. Yeats.
-He was the only Prime Minister of Northern Ireland to have been educated in the Irish Free State and one of only two to have been educated in Ireland.
+He was the only prime minister of Northern Ireland to have been educated in the Irish Free State and one of only two to have been educated in Ireland.

-Faulkner entered the Queen's University of Belfast in 1939 to study law, but, with the advent of World War II, he quit his studies to work full-time in the family shirt-making business.
+Faulkner entered the Queen's University of Belfast in 1939 to study law but, with the advent of World War II, he quit his studies to work full-time in the family shirt-making business.